 Please note that overclocking very much depends on the "silicon lottery."
-Just because one person with a "HappyGPUs RTX 4090 X-Factor-Wow" model card (that's a made up name, if you couldn't tell) managed a 20% core overclock and a 25% memory overclock doesn't mean that every HappyGPUs RTX 4090 XFW card will hit those same clocks.
-Case in point: Even though all the RTX 4090 cards (opens in new tab) we've seen so far appear to use Micron 21Gbps GDDR6X memory (opens in new tab) ("D8BZC" labeled chips), we've seen maximum stable memory overclocks range from 22.6Gbps to as high as 25Gbps.
+Just because one person with a "HappyGPUs RTX 4090 X-Factor-Wow" model card (that's a made up name, if you couldn't tell) managed a 20% core overclock and a 25% memory overclock doesn't mean that every RTX 4090 card will hit those same clocks, or even that the same model will reach similar clocks.
+Case in point: Even though all the RTX 4090 cards we've seen so far appear to use Micron 21Gbps GDDR6X memory ("D8BZC" labeled chips), we've seen maximum stable memory overclocks range from 22.6Gbps to as high as 25Gbps.

 Overclocking With MSI Afterburner

 One option for overclocking is to use the automatic OC scanner tool.
 Press Ctrl+F, then click the OC Scanner button in the top-right corner and let it do its thing.
 This is supposed to make overclocking easier, but as with most auto-tuning utilities, your mileage may vary.
-We've had it crash, and we've had it generate unstable overclocks as well.
+We've had it crash, we've had it generate unstable overclocks, and sometimes it doesn't even match a quick and dirty +150 MHz (or whatever) manual overclock.
 It doesn't do anything for memory clocks either, so you'll likely end up going the manual route.
 The OC scanner can take 20 minutes to run, and most of the time, you can get a quick and easy overclock much faster on your own.